 To light our scene we use the Light component.
-There are four different types of lights, each of them affect the look of our game in a completely different way:

-- Point light behaves like a light bulb.
-It illuminates objects in the scene based on the light's position in the scene.
-Rotation has no influence on the light as this light shines equally in all directions in a spherical shape. - Directional light behaves like the sun.
-It affect all the objects in the scene lighting them based on the direction of the light set by the GameObject's rotation.
-Position in the scene is irrelevant. - Spot light behaves like a flashlight, or headlamps on a car.
-They point in a direction based on their transform's rotation and illuminate all objects within a cone.
-So spotlights respond to both rotation and position. - Area lights shine in all directions to one side of a rectangular plane.

-In addition, two other items can influence the lighting in the scene:

-- Ambient light controls global non-directional lighting in the scene - Emissive materials are created by setting the emission property in an appropriate self-illuminated shader

-Several properties let us customize the light:

-- Range determines how far a light is emitted from the centre of the GameObject holding the light component.
+There are four different types of lights each of them affect the look of our game in a completely different way: Point light behaves like a It illuminates objects in the scene based on the light's position in the scene.
+Rotation has no influence on the light as this light shines in all directions in a spherical shape.
+Directional light behaves like It affect all the objects in the scene lighting them based on the direction of the light set by the GameObject's rotation.
+Position in the scene is irrelevant.
+Spot light behaves like a, or headlamps on a car.
+They point in a direction based on their transform's rotation and illuminate all objects within a So spotlights respond to both rotation and position.
+Area lights shine in all directions to one side of a plane.
+In addition, two other items can influence the lighting in the scene: • light controls global non-directional lighting in the scene materials are created by setting the emission property in an appropriate self-illuminated shader Several properties let us customize the light: Range determines how a light is emitted from the centre of the GameObject holding the light component.
 Range only works with point and spot lights.
-For spot lights we also have access to the spot angle property, this determines the angle of the cone used by the spot light in degrees. - Color will control the colour of the light.
-Note the scene gizmo colour will change to match the color property. - Intensity controls the brightness of the light and this is independent of range.

-As well as simple illumination, lights can also use a number of effects: shadows, flares, halos and something called a cookie.
-A Cookie acts like a virtual mask or flag in front of the light to create a patterned shadow.
-Cookies use the alpha channel of a texture to give the light a projected shadow pattern.
+For spot lights we also have access to the spot angle property, this determines the of the cone used by the spot light in degrees.
+Color will control the colour of the light.
+Note the scene colour will change to match the color property.
+Intensity controls the of the light and this is independent of range.
+As well as simple illumination, lights can also use a number of effects: shadows, flares halos and something called a cookie.
+A Cookie acts like a virtual mask or flag in front of the light to create a shadow.
+Cookies use the channel of a texture to give the light a projected shadow pattern.

-There are two types of shadows available when casting shadows from a light: hard and soft shadows.
+There are two types of shadows available when shadows from a light: hard and soft shadows.
 Hard shadows are the most efficient, soft shadows are often more convincing but they are most expensive to render.

-Halo will draw the default scene halo around the light.
-A Flare is similar to a halo but imitates a bright light source seen through optical glass.
+Halo will draw the default scene halo around the light. imitates a bright light source seen through glass.
 When a flare asset is loaded into the flare slot, the light will render using a lens flare.